yazdanparasthesam/llm-zoomcamp/Capstone3-tripilot/README.md

 - **Local retrieval:** the app searches its local `TripIndex`.
 Elasticsearch is an **optional ingestion mirror**, not the application's retrieval backend.
 - **Separate tool data:** routes, city costs, seasonal rules, and relocation information feed the planning tools; optional Amadeus calls can supplement the committed flight snapshot.
 - **Backend-specific monitoring:** Streamlit Monitoring supports PostgreSQL or SQLite.
 The provisioned **six-panel Grafana dashboard reads PostgreSQL only**.
 User feedback is stored with the conversation telemetry.
-- **Offline evidence:** the recorded verification uses mock answers and heuristic judgments.
-External model/API paths are optional; cloud deployment remains deferred.
+- **Offline evidence:** Steps 1–10 record mock answers and heuristic judgments.
+The Azure + Groq walkthrough adds live-provider checks, but cloud execution evidence is still pending.

 | Layer | Main implementation |
 |---|---|